MongoDB Backup Details dashboard¶

 Backup History¶

-Shows a historical record of backup operations across your MongoDB infrastructure, including environment, cluster, backup name, size, and duration.
+Shows a record of backup operations across your MongoDB infrastructure, including environment, cluster, backup name, size, and duration.

 Backup Sizes¶